 The company is aiming to bolster its business model nationally through the aggregation of premium cannabis brands and operations, as it aims to become a globally recognized house of brands with a portfolio of clients that offer award-winning products, with extensive markets.

 The company has had a host of news lately, as it continues to expand its reach under its brand umbrella.

-Earlier in April, the company announced it was acquiring a well-known Washington State cannabis-infused products company, Honu Enterprises.
+The company also announced this spring it was acquiring a well-known Washington State cannabis-infused products company, Honu Enterprises.
 The award-winning company offers products, such as edibles, like Coconut Snowball, and a line of cannabis-infused topicals under the Honu Naturals line.

-The company is poised to expand from Colorado to further North American jurisdictions where cannabis is legal.
+The company is poised to expand in to further North American jurisdictions where cannabis is legal.

 Initially, the company will use its experience in Colorado cultivation, production, and retail to then expand to a number of US states, while anticipating further expansion to other North American jurisdictions which have legalized medical and/or recreational cannabis.